amcnamara/slurm/README.md

 SLURM
 =====

-**Slurm is in ongoing development, and not yet ready for production.
-However, I appreciate all feedback, ideas, and patches.**
+**Slurm is deprecated, and hasn't been updated to modern versions of Clojure.
+I'm leaving it up as a proof of concept for some neat (but not necessarily good) ideas.**

 Slurm is a Clojure ORM.
 Its modelled more closely to a traditional OO ORM than a Clojure DSL, specifically to help beginners get off the ground.
 It features the following: